Analog Man Vintage guitar effects

 pre-2000 version which we can easily modify :

-Update 4/01 : We can also modify the Arbiter England reissues, and had them new in stock for $215 modified!
+Update 4/01 : We can also modify the Arbiter England grey reissues, and had them new in stock for $215 modified!

 Update 4/02 : We can also modify the new dunlop pedals, the ones without the MOUTH on the face.
 These have the circuit board attached to the switch.
 We can modify these by removing the whole circuit board and installing one of our SUN FACE boards.
 We use your switch and pots and case.
 Basic price is $100, there is a choice for this version on the MOD FORM below.
 It will look like THIS after the mod.